dps923/winter2020/notes/week02.md

 ## DPS923 MAP523 Week 2 Notes

+> Thursday, January 9 - classroom lecture
+> Monday, January 13 - hands-on in the computer-lab

 The theme for this week is to learn and experience a number of user interaction capabilities and techniques.
 Along the way, you will work with more/new UI objects, and the lifecycle of an iOS app.

 <br>

 ### Thursday plan

+Continue getting comfortable with the iOS developer environemnt and tools.

+To start the session, we will probably briefly cover the leftover topic(s) from Monday, [UI object table view](https://dps923.ca/notes/interaction-essentials#ui-object---table-view) (and any other leftover topic(s)).

 Here's a link to the [interaction essentials notes](interaction-essentials).